loganliddiard/OptimalStopping/README.md

 ### Part 2: Alternative Distributions

-    Interestingly enough after running about 50,000 experiments and taking the best outcome of each 1000, we graphed a distribution plot for each of the distributions

-    They were all close to 37% with slight variances for each.
+    Interestingly enough after running about 50,000 experiments and taking the best outcome of each 1000, we graphed a distribution plot for each of the distributions they were all close to 37% with slight variances for each.
 The following is the results of these three serparate runs of these experiments:

         - Beta Dist.
 37.68%
         - Normal Dist.
 36.36%